Article Title: Ortho-K vs. LASIK: Which Vision Correction Is Right for You?

 Let's Talk About Cost

 Cost is always a factor, isn’t it?
 LASIK has a higher upfront cost, often several thousand dollars per eye.
 Ortho-K has a lower initial cost, but you do have to factor in the cost of new lenses every year or so.
-Here’s something important to know: sleepSEE® myopia control is a specialty service not covered by insurance.
+Here’s something important to know: Ortho-k for myopia control is a specialty service not typically covered by standard vision plans.
 That goes for most insurance plans, including TRICARE and Blue Cross NC.
 However, we offer flexible payment options, and you can use your HSA or FSA funds to pay for it.
 We want to make sure that clear vision is accessible for our Fayetteville families.

 Lifestyle Considerations